openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 In consideration of tools like like Kibana, this component adds "timestamp_millis" when writing spans.
 This is mapped to the Elasticsearch date type, so can be used to any date-based queries.

+If you are investigating a span, you'll also notice the "collector_timestamp_millis" field.
+This is the epoch timestamp that the collector wrote before sending to storage.
+A gap between "timestamp_millis" and "collector_timestamp_millis" is normal.
+For example, a span cannot be reported until it is complete (span.timestamp + span.duration).
+Next, reporters often buffer for a second or so before sending a message onto the transport.
+Also, there is transport delay prior to a collector receiving that message.
+Finally, there may be clock skew between the reporter and the collector.

 `zipkin.storage.elasticsearch.ElasticsearchStorage.Builder` includes defaults
 that will operate against a local Elasticsearch installation.